bbc/gel/src/components/promos.md

 ## Test specifications

-A lsit of gherkin-style feature specifications (including requirements for the [BBC Mobile Accessibility Guidelines](https://www.bbc.co.uk/guidelines/futuremedia/accessibility/mobile)) for this component has been developed and published in a format suitable for use with an automated testing framework.
+A list of gherkin-style feature specifications (including requirements for the [BBC Mobile Accessibility Guidelines](https://www.bbc.co.uk/guidelines/futuremedia/accessibility/mobile)) for this component has been developed and published in a format suitable for use with an automated testing framework.
 You can review and download these feature files from [the project Wiki page, hosted on GitHub](#linktocome).

 ## Related research